-Taking a Shower Is Not a Luxury.
+Taking a Shower Is Not a Luxury

 We have all had the days we have deemed “too busy” to sit while eating a meal.
 Even more, that said meal has been reduced to a handful of Cheez-It crackers when we felt we could not spare the time to prepare something.
 We have somehow been led to believe that getting all of the things done is more important than nourishing and fueling our bodies.
 Proper nourishment is essential, and it is not self-care.

-Grocery Shopping Is Not a Vacation.
+Grocery Shopping Is Not a Break

 Heading to the grocery store to pick up items for your family for the week is not a break.
 Though it may feel like a welcomed break away from the kids, this is an essential task that helps your household have the items they need.
 Whether you are shopping in an actual store or opting for grocery pick-up, it is certainly not a vacation of any sort.
 You deserve a real vacation or break.

-Getting Exercise Daily Is Not an Indulgence.
+Exercise Is a Basic Need, Not an Indulgence

 In the newborn days, it is pretty normal to be sleep-deprived, have no time for rest, running on fumes and caffeine.
 Somehow being tired has become the standard for all stages of motherhood.
 All humans are tired at times due to different factors.
 But moms often put off sleep for other things.
 Naptime is a time to get chores done.
 The kids are in bed, so there is finally time to decompress, and inevitably you stay up too late.
 It becomes a vicious cycle.
 No one feels their best when they are tired.
 Try to take a nap during naptime.
 Let your partner get up with the kids some days, and you sleep in.
 This one is a no-brainer but try to go to sleep earlier.
 Although it is hard to get, a good night’s sleep will have you feeling your best and ready to conquer the day.

-Putting Your Mental Health as a Priority Is Not Selfish.
+Prioritizing Mental Health Is Not Selfish

 Self-care tied to the daily tasks of mothers has been ingrained in our modern society and certainly will not change overnight.
 Some ways to begin to change this narrative within our society include: